BBuchholz/myriad-central-node/MYRIAD_CHECKLIST.md

 - [ ] A Myriad Central Node Instance should follow the "Anatomy of a Myriad Central Node" (see below)

-"Anatomy of a MyrKi"
-- [ ] UUID
-- [ ] Image File in public/ folder
-- [ ] PassCode keyed to a vue component in myrkiss folder
-- [ ] local description (each site will have a potentially different take)

 "Anatomy of a Myriad Central Node"